Entanglement Islands from Hilbert Space Reduction: Introduction

 The doubly holographic set-up discussed in \cite{Almheiri:2019hni} provides a special framework to explain the origin of the island formula.
 In this scenario, the quantum field theory describing the Hawking radiation is assumed to be holographic.
-The corresponding bulk dual gravitational theory (Fig.\ref{fig:double-holography1}) has a lower dimensional effective description (Fig.\ref{fig:double-holography2}) in terms of the radiation bath coupled to semi-classical gravity where the island prescription applies.
-Furthermore, when the AdS$_2$ gravity part is again holograhically dual to a (0+1)-dimensional quantum dot, we arrived at the third picture of the same configuration, which is called the fundamental description (Fig.\ref{fig:double-holography3}).
+The corresponding bulk dual gravitational theory (Fig.\ref{fig:double-holography1}) has a lower dimensional effective description (Fig.\ref{fig:double-holography2}) in terms of the radiation bath coupled to a AdS$_2$ gravitational theory where the entanglement islands could emerge.
+Furthermore, when the AdS$_2$ gravity part is holographically dual to a (0+1)-dimensional quantum dot, we arrived at the third picture of the same configuration, which is called the fundamental description (Fig.\ref{fig:double-holography3}).
 In the doubly holographic framework, the entanglement entropy of a subsystem in the radiation bath is computed through the usual (H)RT formula \cite{Ryu:2006bv,Hubeny:2007xt} which is equivalent to the island prescription in the lower dimensional effective description (Fig.\ref{fig:double-holography}).
-The double holographic setup naturally encapsulates the idea of the island in the black hole interior being encoded in the entanglement wedge of the radiation.
-Moreover, the island formula has been derived via gravitational path integrals where wormholes are allowed to exist as the new saddle when calculating the partition function in the replica manifold \cite{Almheiri:2019qdq,Penington:2019kki}.
-For a subset of relevant works that may be related to this paper, see \cite{Chen:2019iro,Chen:2020wiq,Chen:2020hmv,Hernandez:2020nem,Grimaldi:2022suv, Akal:2020twv,Deng:2020ent, Anous:2022wqh, Geng:2020qvw, Karlsson:2020uga, Raju:2020smc, Raju:2021lwh, Laddha:2020kvp, Geng:2020fxl,Geng:2021hlu}.
-For more references, see \cite{Almheiri:2020cfm,Bousso:2022ntt} and the references therein for a detailed review on this topic.
+The doubly holographic setup naturally encapsulates the idea of the island in the black hole interior being encoded in the entanglement wedge of the radiation.
+Moreover, in a more general set-up without assuming holography, the island formula has been derived via gravitational path integrals where wormholes are allowed to exist as new saddles (called the replica wormholes) when calculating the partition function on the replica manifold \cite{Almheiri:2019qdq,Penington:2019kki}.
+For a subset of relevant works that may be related to this paper, see \cite{Chen:2019iro,Chen:2020wiq,Chen:2020hmv,Hernandez:2020nem,Grimaldi:2022suv, Akal:2020twv,Deng:2020ent, Anous:2022wqh, Geng:2020qvw, Karlsson:2020uga, Raju:2020smc, Raju:2021lwh, Laddha:2020kvp, Geng:2020fxl,Geng:2021hlu,Alishahiha:2020qza,HosseiniMansoori:2022hok,Karch:2022rvr,Uhlemann:2021nhu,Krishnan:2020oun,Krishnan:2020fer,Ghosh:2021axl}.
+Also, see \cite{Almheiri:2020cfm,Bousso:2022ntt} for a detailed review on this topic\footnote{On the other hand, there are still important criticisms \cite{Geng:2020qvw, Karlsson:2020uga, Raju:2020smc, Raju:2021lwh, Laddha:2020kvp, Geng:2020fxl,Geng:2021hlu} for the \textit{Island formula \uppercase\expandafter{\romannumeral1}} which remain to be properly addressed (see also \cite{Miao:2022mdx,Miao:2023unv} for alternative viewpoint).}.